al6x/vfs/readme.md

 # Vfs - Virtual File System

-Simple abstraction over anything that has hierarchical structure and concept of 'node' and 'leaf'.
+Handy and simple abstraction over any storage that can represent (at least partly) concept of 'file' and 'directory'.

 Currently there are following implementations available: